Director of Research

 - Contribute senior institutional expertise to all aspects of organizational governance, working closely with the Senior Leadership Team and Board of Directors.

-- PhD in the social sciences or related field and experience with qualitative sociotechnical research;
+- PhD in the social sciences or related field and direct experience with empirical, qualitative, sociotechnical research;

 - 10+ years academic or research work experience post-PhD;